Learn from Cynthia E. Neville and 820+ other industry-leading experts. Browse Plans

 PT, DPT, WCS

-Dr. Cynthia (Cindy) Neville is an assistant professor of physical therapy at Mayo Clinic Alix College of Medicine in Jacksonville, Florida.
+Dr. Cynthia (Cindy) Neville is an assistant professor of physical therapy at Mayo Clinic Alix School of Medicine in Jacksonville, Florida.
 She is a women's health clinical specialist (WCS), board-certified by the American Board of Physical Therapy Specialties.
 Her outpatient clinical practice at Mayo Clinic Florida primarily serves women and men with pelvic floor disorders.

-Dr. Neville has authored and coauthored several research articles (see Google Scholar) and book chapters on pelvic health rehabilitation, pelvic pain, and urinary incontinence.
+Dr. Neville has authored and coauthored several research articles and book chapters on pelvic health rehabilitation, pelvic pain, and urinary incontinence.
 She has presented her research nationally and internationally and is a recognized educator and speaker in the clinical practice area of pelvic and women's health and rehabilitation.
 She has developed successful pelvic and women's health rehabilitation programs at premier healthcare organizations, including the Shirley Ryan AbilityLab (formerly the Rehabilitation Institute of Chicago) and Mayo Clinic Florida.
 At Brooks Rehabilitation in Jacksonville, Dr. Neville developed the first credentialed physical therapy women's health residency program in Florida.
 She has trained hundreds of physical therapists, physical therapist assistants, and physicians in pelvic floor examination and rehabilitation.

 Courses with Cynthia E. Neville